-Working Relationship between ProCredit Holding and its subsidiaries countries, to implement its business and risk strategies with a very high degree of efficiency and uniformity.
+Working Relationship between ProCredit Holding and its subsidiaries

+Central to the effective governance of the ProCredit group is the relationship between the Company as the holding entity and its subsidiaries.
+A strength of the ProCredit group is its ability, despite having operations across 17 countries, to implement its business and risk strategies with a very high degree of efficiency and uniformity.
 All ProCredit banks are independent, licensed and regulated banks.
 The Company holds a controlling stake (typically 100%) of its subsidiaries and is in a position to appoint the majority of supervisory board members of its subsidiaries.
 The management board at each ProCredit bank bears responsibility for the operations in its respective institution.
 They operate within the tight business and risk management framework set by ProCredit Holding.